-While I’m perfectly happy to work with any hosting provider you choose, I often find that new clients have no idea where to host the website.
-So, in the interests of simplifying your project management and reducing your costs, I offer hosting services directly to you under the trade mark Channel Islands Hosting™
+While I’m perfectly happy to work with any hosting provider you choose, I often find that new clients have no idea where to host their website.
+So, in the interests of simplifying project management and reducing your costs, I offer hosting services directly to you under the trade mark Channel Islands Hosting™

 Regardless of your hosting platform,

 a completed business website must have several features

 Most web developers will put this item last.
 We mention it first because this is actually where most websites fail in the long run.
 You can have the best website ever, but if you fail to make updates to both the content and the back end technology, your website will fail you sooner than later.
 Whether you have an employee you want to charge with this task, you want to learn how to do it yourself, or simply subscribe to our maintenance service (usually between $100 – 200 / month), we can help you create the best plan for the long term success of your website.

 a Domain / URLs